guyllaumedemers/UE-AVVM/README.md

 #### Cheats

 To iterate quicker on the development process and prove that systems are feature complete, I started adding cheats through the cheat_extension.
 These are pushed through the GameFeature plugin.
 See UAVVMCheatExtension for more information!
-Additionally, to test the various notification channels, make sure to properly inject channel tags that follow the plugin define nomenclature. i.e : ModuleName.ChannelName.PresenterClass.GameplayEventType.
+Additionally, to test the various notification channels, make sure to properly inject channel tags that follow the plugin define nomenclature. i.e : **ModuleName.ChannelName.PresenterClass.GameplayEventType**.

 ### UE-Miro